MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/tshoot-connect-tshoot-sql-connectivity.md

 # Troubleshoot SQL connectivity issues with Microsoft Entra Connect
 This article explains how to troubleshoot connectivity issues between Microsoft Entra Connect and SQL Server.

-The following screenshot shows a typical error, if the SQL Server cannot be found.
+The following screenshot shows a typical error, if the SQL Server can't be found.

 ![SQL error](./media/tshoot-connect-tshoot-sql-connectivity/sql1.png)